Jeff Lemire: Royal City

 In March 2017, Lemire released a new ongoing series titled Royal City through Image Comics.
 He is the sole writer and illustrator.
 The series follows Royal City resident the Pike family, who live with the ghost of the young Tommy Pike, who "is quite literally haunting them all still and holding them all back."
 Lemire originally intended the series to be much longer.
 He later said of the series' premature ending:

 Of all the books I have done, this one feels like a failure of sorts.
 I had huge ambitions for the Royal City series.
 I wanted it to be a place where I could tell all sorts of stories and a place that I could return to throughout my career, and check in on the characters at different points in their lives.
 But the truth is, the schedule of trying to write, draw and watercolor paint a monthly comic myself, while also writing all my other series for other artists, was just too much.
 I can do a lot, but doing that really pushed me to exhaustion and I had to wrap up Royal City sooner than I wanted just to keep my sanity.

-Royal City is set to continue in Fall 2023.
+Royal City continued in Fall 2023.